d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 :end_tab:

 :begin_tab:`tensorflow`
-As is observed in the above results, after a tf.keras Sequential instance is scripted using the `tf.function` function, computing performance is improved through the use of symbolic programming via graph-mode execution in tensorflow.
+As is observed in the above results, after a `tf.keras.Sequential` instance is scripted using the `tf.function` function, computing performance is improved through the use of symbolic programming via graph-mode execution in tensorflow.
 :end_tab:

 ### Serialization